La Perouse Circuit Walk to Cape Banks

 Henry Head Lighthouse

-Henry Head is a headland best known for the historic Henry Head Battery that was installed there at the end of the 19th century and used in WWI to defend the city against hostile activity.
+This headland is best known for the historic Henry Head Battery, built in the late 19th century and used during World War I to help defend the city.

 Henry Head Battery